Follow Us

 Approval Certificate of the Master’s Degree

-2024-25 ENTRANCE EXAMINATIONS: FIRST CALL IN MARCH
+2026-27 ENTRANCE EXAMINATIONS: SECOND CALL

 Why study the Master in Performance - Jazz at Musikene?